Sprinkler System Compliance with RPZ Valves

-There are different types of backflow values.
+There are different types of backflow valves.
 Some cities in Minnesota and nationally require double check (DC) valves, an assembly suitable for prevention of non-health hazard substances from being pumped or siphoned into the potable water supply.
-But the DC valve is not suitable for high hazard applications.
+But the DC valve is often not suitable for high hazard applications.
 More and more cities are now requiring the reduced pressure zone device (RPZ) for additional safety to keep contamination or pollution out of your water and the city’s water supply.

 The Latest on RPZ Compliance